Phishing scams and fake emails

 You can click the green padlock or certificate description to identify that you are on the bath.ac.uk domain.

-If you're not sure if an email is genuine, forward it to email@example.com and we will investigate it.
+If you're not sure if an email is genuine, get in touch and we will investigate it.